 For example, the identity of the narrator in Margaret Atwood’s The Handmaid’s Tale is never revealed.
-(The television series names her June, based on their interpretation of the story’s opening chapter, but the original novel never names her.)
+The television series names her June, based on their interpretation of the story’s opening chapter, but the original novel never reveals her real name.
+She is simply Offred, or “of fred”, Fred being the commander she is property of.
 Despite this, the reader comes to know about the narrator’s past life, current dilemma, and enduring trauma as a handmaid in fictional Gilead.

 The Handmaid’s Tale is a cautionary dystopia, and by leaving the narrator anonymous, Atwood suggests that the narrative point of view could be all women’s experiences, not just the narrator’s.